Saptarshi-Poddar/Power-BI-Project/README.md

 #  Power BI Project
 ### This project is a **Sales and Customer Analysis Dashboard** built in **Power BI** using Shopify sales data.
 It provides insights into revenue, product performance, customer behavior, and payment methods, helping businesses make data-driven decisions.

+##  Project Overview

+The goal of this dashboard is to:
+- Analyze sales and order trends across regions
+- Identify high-performing product types
+- Evaluate payment gateways and their usage
+- Track customer-level purchasing patterns
+- Enable drill-down reports on billing locations